 However, this study used standard oil-based ubiquinone.
 Remember the pesky problem of CoQ10 being hard to absorb?
 That comes into play when calculating the amount you should take to support healthy egg quality in women.

 If you are taking a product formulated with enhanced absorption technology you can take a lower dose since it results in a 3-6 times higher “absorbed dose.”

 Dr. Richard Sherbahn of the Advanced Fertility Center of Chicago writes that the recommended dose of CoQ10 varies between 50 mg and 600 mg a day, divided into multiple doses.
-He goes on to say that CoQ10 is most often recommended at doses of 100 to 300 mg a day and that up to 1,200 mg a day is considered safe.
+He further explains that CoQ10 is most often recommended at doses of 100 to 300 mg a day and that up to 1,200 mg a day is considered safe.